openflighthpc/concertim-metric-reporting-daemon/docs/examples/README.md

 ## Metric querying API usage

-Get a list of unique metrics that were processed in the most recent processing run.
+Get a list of current metrics that were processed in the most recent processing run.

 ```
-./list-unique-metrics.sh
+./list-current-metrics.sh
 ```

 Get the current values for all devices that reported a value for the given